 Brookfield is a somewhat ethnically-diverse town.
 The people who call Brookfield home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Brookfield residents report their race to be White, followed by Asian.
 Important ancestries of people in Brookfield include Italian, Irish, German, English, and Polish.

 The most common language spoken in Brookfield is English.
-Other important languages spoken here include Chinese and Langs. of India.
+Other important languages spoken here include Spanish and Langs. of India.